AI Digital Asset Management: 16 Advances (2026)

 Duplicate and Near-Duplicate Detection

 Duplicate and Near-Duplicate Detection: Several nearly identical images floating in a black, zero-gravity space.
-A sleek AI lens hovers above them, highlighting duplicates in a subtle red outline, preparing to merge and clean up the collection.
+A vigilant AI scanner highlights the tiny differences between them while drawing a bold circle around the true original.

 9. Image and Video Enhancement